theoboldalex/theoboldalex.github.io/content/posts/project_euler_in_vim.md

 To fill the `a` register, I'll type `"ayy" to yank the entire line into the register and then `o` to enter insert mode on a new line.

 While still in insert mode, I can type `<C-r>` to give me access to my registers and then type `=`.
 You should see the equals symbol appear in the command prompt at the bottom of the Vim window.
-Then we just need to paste the contents of the `a` register into this command propmt to evaluate the expression.
+Then we just need to paste the contents of the `a` register into this command prompt to evaluate the expression.
 We do this with `<C-r>a<CR>`.

 TADA!
 Your solution appears before you.
 If you have done this correctly, you should see the number 233168.